lhehnke/aircrash-analysis-data/README.md

 ## Description: analysis

-Contains the R script for the analysis (point pattern analysis and accident mapping).
+Contains the R script for conducting a point pattern analysis and mapping the accidents.

 ## Description: data